Ac13O/Auto-testing-exam/README.md

 # Auto-testing-exam

-code on Python Selenium for final examon Auto test course in be-tester school
+code on Python Selenium for final examon Auto test course in "be-tester school"